 In War Memorial Auditorium, a flexible space, wheelchair seating is available in specially designated areas on the orchestra level.

 Wheelchairs are available at no cost for use at any theater at TPAC and at War Memorial Auditorium with advance notice on a "first come, first served" basis.
 To reserve a wheelchair call 615-782-4087 two days prior to the performance you plan to attend.
 By calling this number, you may also request assistance from TPAC staff on the curb at the main entrance to TPAC on 6th Avenue.

 Accessible restrooms, with Braille signage, are located in the back of Andrew Jackson Hall and near the entrances to James K. Polk Theater and Andrew Johnson Theater.
 The restrooms on the G level of the Jackson Lobby and the lower level of War Memorial Auditorium are also accessible and can be reached by elevator.

 Headsets providing amplification of sound through infrared transmission are available at no cost from the floor manager at the orchestra level entrances of Andrew Jackson Hall, James K. Polk Theater and Andrew Johnson Theater.
 A patron's photo ID or major credit card will be held until headset is returned following the performance.

 Open Captioning and American Sign Language for deaf and hearing-impaired patrons are provided at the 1:00 p.m.
-Sunday matinee of each show in the Broadway series at TPAC.
+Sunday matinee of each show in the season ticket series of HCA/TriStar Broadway at TPAC.
 For more information, contact Lori Ward at firstname.lastname@example.org.

 TPAC has a TTY line for hearing impaired patrons, answered Monday through Friday from 9 a.m. to 4 p.m.
 Call 615-782-6562.